 Immediately upon sustaining an injury, an employee must make their supervisors aware of what has happened.
 The longer an employee waits to report their injury, the lesser amount of benefits they will be eligible to receive.
 Employees who provide notice of an injury within 21 days can seek benefits from the date of their injury; those who wait longer than 21 days can only receive benefits from the date notification was given.
 Moreover, in most cases, an employee who waits longer than 120 days to provide notification of an injury forfeits any right to Workers’ Compensation benefits.

 Once notification has been given, an employee will be notified whether their claim will be approved or denied.
 Occasionally, an employer provides a Notice of Temporary Compensation Payable (NTCP), whereby benefits are paid but an employer admits no liability in connection with an injury.
-Regardless of whether a claim has been approved, denied, or results in issuance of an NTCP, an employee can expect a decision within three weeks.
+Regardless of whether a claim has been approved, denied, or results in the issuance of an NTCP, an employee can expect a decision within three weeks.

-A denial is disheartening, but must be challenged.
+A denial is disheartening but must be challenged.
 Fortunately, under Pennsylvania’s Workers’ Compensation Law, there are mechanisms in place to protect the rights of those who have been unfairly denied Workers’ Compensation benefits.
 Injured employees have three years to file a petition with the Bureau of Workers’ Compensation.
 If a Workers’ Compensation judge upholds the denial, the case can be argued again before the Workers’ Compensation Appeals Board.
 An adverse ruling by the Appeals Board can, in turn, be appealed to the Commonwealth Court.

 According to Philadelphia Workers’ Compensation lawyers, there are certain steps that can be taken during the initial notification of an injury that can bolster a claim.
 If any coworkers witnessed the workplace accident which led to injury, an employee should obtain from them a detailed written account.
 Additionally, an employer and their insurer will request all medical documentation of the injuries allegedly sustained.
-Employees who diligently compile such information – including records of follow-up visits, lab work, and imaging studies ordered and completed – are better positioned to establish the existence of an injury which makes continued work impossible.
+Employees who diligently compile such information – including records of follow-up visits, lab work, and imaging studies ordered and completed – are better positioned to establish the existence of an injury that makes continued work impossible.

-Injured employees may understandably intimidated by the Workers’ Compensation claim process, which can be lengthy and complex.
+Injured employees may understandably be intimidated by the Workers’ Compensation claim process, which can be lengthy and complex.
 The Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, can help.
 By focusing our efforts solely on the acquisition of Workers’ Compensation benefits for injured employees, lead attorney Jeffrey S. Gross has the experience you need.
 Call us at 215-512-1500 or complete our online form to schedule a free initial consultation at our Philadelphia, Pennsylvania offices.